-Jimmy’s in Manchester’s Northern Quarter earned itself a reputation as one of the best live music clubs in the country, so when they announced the launch of a new sister venue down the other end of the M62, Liverpool was punching the sky.
+When it sprung to live in 2016, Jimmy’s in Manchester (first the Northern Quarter, now Ancoats) earned itself a reputation as one of the North’s best rock and roll bars and gig venues.
+So when, a few years later, they announced the launch of a new sister venue down the other end of the M62, Liverpool was punching the sky.

-Renowned for late night music, live gigs and DJ sets, as well as their own range of beer and a decent line-up on the restaurant side too, Jimmy’s sounded like it might just fill the indie shoes left behind by Liverpool’s long-lost and legendary Korova Bar.
+Renowned for late night music, live gigs and DJ sets, as well as their own range of beer and a decent line-up on the restaurant side too, Jimmy’s sounded like it might just live up to Liverpool’s long-lost and legendary Korova Bar…

-As well as hosting the best bands and afterparties, it’s worth a visit just for the spectacle.
+As well as hosting some great bands and afterparties, it’s an atmospheric place to sink a pint.
 Lighting up the junction with a lava lamp wall that allegedly holds the world record for the most lava lamps on a wall, Jimmy’s Liverpool reaches out to Chinatown on one side and down to the hip and happening Ropewalks on the other.
 From the outside, it looks a bit like that bar from Dusk to Dawn.
 Inside, a pink neon sign politely requests, “Please be naked”.